 Chamber Maids or House Maids

 The duties of other maids were considerably more taxing.
 Housemaids were the standard kind of maid.
-They were responsible for lighting the fires, heating water for washing and bathing and carrying it upstairs to the bedrooms, cleaning chamber pots, changing bed linens, drawing the curtains, and scrubbing the floors.
+They were responsible for carrying coal, lighting the fires, heating water for washing and bathing and carrying it upstairs to the bedrooms, cleaning chamber pots, changing bed linens, drawing the curtains, and scrubbing the floors.

 Large households divided the housemaids into upper and lower maids.
 The upper housemaids were expected to be more presentable in terms of appearance and manners and performed the duties that required direct interaction with the family and visitors.
 They might also be in charge of decorating.
 Lower maids were responsible for heavier work.